Kathy CerminaraProfessor of Law

 Professor Kathy Cerminara bridges the medical and legal professions with her work on patients’ rights in the end-of-life decision-making arena.
 She co-authors the nationally known treatise, The Right to Die: The Law of End-of-Life Decisionmaking, and is a reviewer for several medical and medical-legal journals.
 Her scholarship most recently has focused on the intersection between end-of-life care, palliative care, and health care coverage policy.
 At the Nova Southeastern University Shepard Broad Law Center, she is a full professor and serves as Director of Faculty Development.

 Professor Cerminara teaches Torts, Health Policy, Bioethics & Quality of Care, Administrative Law, Civil Procedure, and other health-law-related courses.
-She also created and was the initial director of the online Master of Science in Health Law program for non-lawyers.
+She also created and was the initial director of the online Master of Science in Health Law program for graduate students.

 Prior to joining the Law Center faculty, Professor Cerminara taught at St. Thomas University School of Law and the University of Miami School of Law, clerked in the Western District of Pennsylvania and the United States Court of Appeals for the Third Circuit, and practiced law with Reed Smith Shaw & McClay in Pittsburgh, Pennsylvania.